au-ts/libvmm/examples/audio/README.md

-# A simple VMM for running Linux guests
+# A VMM example for pass-through audio in Linux

 This example is a minimal VMM that supports Linux guests and a basic buildroot/BusyBox root file system.
 This gives a basic command-line with some common Linux utilities.

 The example currently works on the following platforms:
-* HardKernel Odroid-C4
 * QEMU ARM virt

 ## Building with Make